beling/bsuccinct-rs/cseq/README.md

-`csi` is the Rust library (by Piotr Beling) of compressed sequences.
+`cseq` is the Rust library (by Piotr Beling) of compressed sequences.